godpeny/pages/main/src/blog-post.8.md

 \frac{d\mathcal{L}}{dz^{(m)}}
 \end{pmatrix}
 $$
+Since parameters $w$ and $b$ is shared across all samples.
+So when differentiating, we use the average of the gradients over all samples.

-Similarly when calculating the cost function among all $m$ examples, the cost to minimize is:
+Let's see when calculating the cost function among all $m$ examples, the cost to minimize is:
 $$
 J(w,b) = \frac{1}{m}\sum_{i=1}^m \mathcal{L}\bigl(\hat{y}^{(i)},\,y^{(i)}\bigr).
 $$